 Everyone has causes that are important to them.
 For my wife and I, those causes center around ensuring the welfare of animals, and protecting the environment.
 Several years ago we created the Matt & Mari Fund at the San Diego Foundation.
 Through that we have been able to give to a number of causes that we feel do important work and make a true difference on the lives of animals.

-As part of that process, 15% of all pre-tax proceeds from the sale of my novels will go to one or more of the charitable organizations highlighted below.
+I am very proud to say that 100% of all pre-tax proceeds from the sale of my novels will go to one or more of the charitable organizations highlighted below.
+Yes, that means every dollar that someone spends on one of my books will go to one of these organizations!
 We have been involved personally with each one and truly believe in the work that they do.

 The San Diego Humane Society

 Without question, this is one of the most progressive and well run humane societies in the United States, and ultimately the world.
-I've been fortunate to sit on the board of trustees for the past two years.
-I currently am an at large member on the Executive Committee.
+I've was proud to sit on the board of trustees for two years.
 The CEO, Gary Weitzman, is a true visionary when it comes to animal welfare.
 He's a driving force in pushing the organization and the community to make San Diego a wonderful place for all animals.
 SDHS is primarily focused on the welfare of domestic pets, but through their partnership with Project Wildlife they also help in the rehabilitation of injured wildlife.
 They have the largest kitten nursury in the U.S. (it's completely amazing!) and committed to maintaining zero euthenasia of healthy or treatable animals within San Diego county.
 Before Gary launched the "Getting to Zero" initiative there were 3,500 treatable animals euthanized in San Diego County.
 As of July 2015 that number is zero.
 Mari serves as a dog walker and when we're in San Diego she spends anywhere from 2-4 hours a week walking dogs.
 She really has developed an affinity to pit bulls.
-It's a great place, filled with caring and compassionate people, and of course some awefully wonderful animals.
+It's a great place, filled with caring and compassionate people, and of course some adorable - and highly adoptable animals.

 The Humane Society of the United States